 Levanta takes you through the issues for your workshop

-The National Heavy Vehicle Register has advised that workshops must now use dynamic weight to assess the efficiency of a heavy vehicle’s braking system, and that both static and dynamic weight and deceleration must be shown on the report.
+The National Heavy Vehicle Regulator has advised that workshops must now use dynamic weight to assess the efficiency of a heavy vehicle’s braking system, and that both static and dynamic weight and deceleration must be shown on the report.

 So which roller brake tester should you choose for your workshop?
 In this news post, Levanta’s brake testing experts run you through the issues to be aware of, and demonstrate which equipment you need to be able to perform the right kind of test once your RBT has been properly set up.

 What’s the difference between static and dynamic testing?

 - Static weight is the weight measured when a vehicle’s axle is first put onto the brake tester.
 It is in effect the dead weight once the wheels enter the roller bed and the vehicle is simply sitting there.

 - Dynamic weight is the weight measured at the point where the test is terminated by either the wheels slipping by about 30% on average.
 (The actual slip range is 27% +/- 3% but let’s call it 30%.)